 Why You Should Watch: It’s a pleasant (though not great) period drama, and Billie Piper gives a fine performance despite the flawed script.
 Plus, Hayley Atwell, James D’arcy, and Joseph Morgan also star.

 BBC Synopsis: Professor Amanda Vickery looks at how Jane Austen, an anonymous minor novelist in her lifetime, is 200 years later recognised as a unique British literary genius.

-Where to Watch: YouTube (only partially); currently not on DVD.
+Where to Watch: YouTube (only partially); You can buy on DVD (very few copies).

 Why You Should Watch: Because it’s all about Jane Austen, of course!